minhhienvo368/challenge-mole/README.md

-# SKIN CANCER DETECTION APP
+# SKIN CANCER DETECTION USING CNN AND KERAS PROJECT

 ## Description
 ### Skin Cancer Definition and Types: